Josan88/Smart-Grid-Integrated-Electric-Vehicle-Charging-System/README.md

 ## Project Overview

-The Smart Grid-Integrated Electric Vehicle (EV) Charging System is a simulation dashboard designed to model, visualize, and manage the complexities of an EV charging infrastructure that interacts with a smart grid.
-This system allows users to simulate various scenarios, monitor real-time data, and analyze the performance of the charging system, including the integration of renewable energy sources like solar power.
+The Smart Grid-Integrated Electric Vehicle (EV) Charging System is a simulation dashboard designed to model, visualize, and manage the complexities of an EV charging infrastructure that interacts w[...]

 ## Key Features